 - 1.1 This Pay Policy and guidance has been determined by Truro and Penwith Academy Trust (TPAT) following consultation with a group of TPAT Headteachers and Trade Unions.
-The Pay Policy is recommended to all TPAT Schools for adoption immediately. - 1.2 This Pay Policy sets out the framework for making decisions on pay.
-It has been developed to comply with current legislation and the requirements of the School Teachers' Pay and Conditions Document (STPCD), also known as the Blue Book, and the National Agreement on Pay and Conditions of Service, otherwise known as the Green Book for Support Staff, with the exception of the pay scale as TPAT has its own. - 1.3 In adopting this Pay Policy the aim is to: - assure the quality of teaching and learning within TPAT Schools; - support recruitment and retention and reward employees appropriately; and - ensure accountability, transparency, objectivity and equality of opportunity. - 1.4 This policy complies with equalities legislation such as the Employment Rights Act 1996, Employment Relations Act 1999, Employment Act 2002, Part Time Workers (Prevention of Less Favourable Treatment) Regulations 2000, Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002 and Equalities Act 2010/2012. - 1.5 The Local Governing Body (LGB) will maintain Main Pay Range and Upper Pay Range teachers' previous pay entitlements in accordance with the principle of pay portability and ensure that teachers suffer no financial or professional detriment as a consequence of changes to the teachers' pay structure. - 1.6 Pay decisions are made by the LGB which can delegate certain responsibilities and decisionmaking powers to the Pay Committee as set out in Appendix 1.
-If so, the Pay Committee shall have full authority to take pay decisions on behalf of the LGB in accordance with this policy.
-The Headteacher/Executive Headteacher shall be responsible for advising the Pay Committee on its decisions. - 1.7 In addition, any recommendations relating to Headteachers/Executive Headteachers pay must be made by a panel consisting of the Chief Executive Officer (CEO) of the Trust or a representative of the CEO, usually the Director of Education or a Primary or Secondary Executive Leader, plus up to two other members of the LGB as appropriate.
-It may involve an external advisor at the discretion of the School.
-Following annual performance reviews, pay recommendations should be submitted to TPAT's central HR Team to be approved by TPAT's Performance and Remuneration Committee. - 1.8 School days refers to days on which the Schools are open to pupils. - 1.9 If the LGB is unclear about the application of the policy or guidance, the Headteacher/Executive Headteacher or Pay Committee should seek advice from TPAT's HR Team.
+The Pay Policy is recommended to all TPAT schools for adoption immediately. - 1.2 This Pay Policy sets out the framework for making decisions on pay.
+It has been developed to comply with current legislation and the requirements of the School Teachers' Pay and Conditions Document (STPCD), also known as the Blue Book, and the National Agreement on Pay and Conditions of Service, otherwise known as the Green Book for Support Staff, with the exception of the pay scale as TPAT has its own. - 1.3 In adopting this Pay Policy the aim is to: - assure the quality of teaching and learning within TPAT schools; - support recruitment and retention and reward employees appropriately; and - ensure accountability, transparency, objectivity and equality of opportunity. - 1.4 This policy complies with equalities legislation such as the Employment Rights Act 1996, Employment Relations Act 1999, Employment Act 2002, Part Time Workers (Prevention of Less Favourable Treatment) Regulations 2000, Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002 and Equalities Act 2010/2012. - 1.5 The Headteacher will maintain Main Pay Range and Upper Pay Range teachers' previous pay entitlements in accordance with the principle of pay portability and ensure that teachers suffer no financial or professional detriment as a consequence of changes to the teachers' pay structure. - 1.6 Pay decisions for all staff are made by the Headteacher, or by the Trust for Headteachers. - 1.7 School days refers to days on which the schools are open to pupils. - 1.8 If the Headteacher is unclear about the application of the policy or guidance, they should seek advice from TPAT's HR Team.